JirayuJanlert/shiangkongPosApplication-senior-project/README.md

 * Management report dashboard

 ## Prerequisites
-This example makes use of a backend, to setup a backend and make it reachable on the internet we decided to use Node-Red which is installed on AWS EC2 in this project.
-Therefore you don't need to do some setup steps to get this example up and running.
+This application makes use of a backend, to setup a backend and make it reachable on the internet we decided to use Node-Red which is installed on AWS EC2 in this project.
+Therefore, you don't need to do some setup steps to get this application up and running.
 However, we will be running the AWS EC2 only untill 31/04/2021.
 You can access Node-Red console at [http://13.250.64.212:1880](http://13.250.64.212:1880),

 After that period, If you wish to use this application: